abnerhong888/tutorials/git-commands.md

 git commit -> without -m "message" it will open editor or use shell to type your change message git commit -a -> commit all modified file git commit -am "your message"
-# modify the last commit message
-git commit --amend -m "Your new commit message"
 ```

 # 5. GitHub or XXX cloud server